sharmadevanshu/assignment-1-sharmadevanshu/README.md

 The 'Add a new contact menu'
 ```
 You have chosen to add a new contact:
-Please enter the name of the Person
+Please enter the name of the Field
 First Name: Divyansh
 Last Name: Bhardwaj
 Contact Number: 1234567891